lifwanian/how-to-build-an-ios-messaging-app/en/implement_group_messaging.md

 }
 ```

-Everythind else is same to 1-on-1 messaging.
-Group messaging looks like this:
+Other features are same to 1-on-1 messaging.